 Biogas and Landfill Gas

-Biogas, digester gas, and landfill gas can be produced from industrial wastewater treatment, farming operations, municipal solid waste landfills and industrial waste landfills.
-These gases contain a mixture of methane (CH4), carbon dioxide (CO2) and minor quantities of other constituents.
+Biogas, digester gas, and landfill gas can be produced from industrial wastewater treatment, farming operations, municipal solid waste landfills, and industrial waste landfills.
+These gases contain a mixture of methane (CH4), carbon dioxide (CO2), and minor quantities of other constituents.
 The gases can also be converted to renewable energy and fuel onsite boilers with the excess gas being flared.
-They can also be used to generate electricity, sell the energy to local industries or even create fuel for natural gas fueled vehicles.
+They can also be used to generate electricity, sell the energy to local industries or even create fuel for natural gas-fueled vehicles.

-If the operator is allowed to, they may choose to either release the flammable gas directly to the atmosphere or burn it with a flare.
+If the operator is allowed to, they may choose to either release the flammable gas directly into the atmosphere or burn it with a flare.
 With a focus on reducing greenhouse gas (GHG) emissions, flaring the gas provides an opportunity to lower emissions.
 Biogas from a digester is a mixture of approximately 65% CH4 and 35% CO2, while landfill gas is closer to half CH4 and CO2.
 This gas can then be captured and destroyed in a process called methane destruction, which is accomplished by flaring the gas.
 While the process creates carbon dioxide, a greenhouse gas, it destroys methane which is 21 times more potent than CO2.
 For this reason, flaring biogas, digester gas, and landfill gas is a viable method for lowering GHG emissions.

 Natural Gas Production

-If natural gas wells are not located near a pipeline it may be easier to flare off the gas.
+If natural gas wells are not located near a pipeline, it may be easier to flare off the gas.
 Similarly, if the amount of gas at a well is not deemed sufficient enough to justify the expense of building a pipeline, the gas may also be flared.